Skip to content

 Email/Password X-Hawkeye-Email + X-Hawkeye-Password Simple setup, most use cases

-Bearer Token Authorization: Bearer <token> Automated scripts, CI/CD pipelines
+Bearer Token Authorization: Bearer <token> OAuth integrations, automated pipelines, token-based workflows

 claude mcp add hawkeye \